 No. Under Rhode Island law, a school does not have the right to formally expel a student.
 While, as noted above, under some circumstances you can be removed from a particular school setting, the school district has a continuing responsibility to provide you an education in an alternative setting.

 Because school officials tend to view lockers as school property, it is unclear whether they need “reasonable suspicion” in order to search your locker, especially if you have been given advance notice of the school’s policy and they allow you to be there during the search.
-But such searches still cannot be performed in an arbitrary or discriminatory manner.
+However, school searches cannot be performed in an arbitrary or discriminatory manner.

 Over the years, some schools have collaborated with local police departments to bring drug-sniffing dogs to school.
 The ACLU strongly opposes this practice for many reasons (they are ineffective and they don’t belong in a school environment, among other things).
 However, courts have generally allowed this practice to the extent that the dogs are used to search school property, such as school lockers.
-Nevertheless, if police were to use drug dogs to sniff students, this would likely be considered a violation of your privacy rights.
+Nevertheless, if police were to use drug dogs to sniff you or your personal belongings, this would likely be considered a violation of your privacy rights.

 Unfortunately, there is no clear definition of “reasonable suspicion.”
 However, we can say that “reasonable suspicion” must be based on facts and not merely on rumors, hunches, or curiosity.
 “Probable cause,” another term that is very difficult to define, is a higher standard than “reasonable suspicion.”

 It depends.
 In 2002, the Supreme Court ruled that schools can require students participating in extracurricular activities to submit to drug tests.
-The decision met with a lot of opposition and, as far as we are aware, public school districts in Rhode Island have shunned the practice, which essentially penalizes those students participating in extra-curricular activities.
+The decision met with a lot of opposition and, as far as we are aware, public school districts in Rhode Island have shunned the practice.
 However, a number of school districts have begun using breathalyzers on students attending school dances or similar outside activities.
 While, like drug testing, this practice is probably not illegal when confined to those situations, any breathalyzer testing must be conducted by the school in a fair and non-discriminatory manner.
 Additional legal questions would arise if the testing is conducted by, or in conjunction with, police officers.
 In any event, drug or alcohol testing outside of voluntary extra-curricular activities would almost certainly be a violation of your rights.
 If you think you were unfairly singled out or if you think a drug or alcohol test was administered improperly, you should contact the ACLU or an attorney.

 For a number of years, many public schools imposed “zero tolerance” policies that resulted in automatic suspensions for specified periods of time for violating school alcohol, drug and weapons policies.
 However, this “one size fits all” process that failed to take individual circumstances into account was of great concern to many.
 Furthermore, there is no evidence that “zero tolerance” policies make schools safer or improve student behavior.
 In 2006, the state legislature passed a law barring mandatory “zero tolerance” penalties, instead requiring that each case be examined individually.